Cost of Pets: How Much is Your New Pet Really Going to Cost You?

 And if you want to help your dog in the long run, you’ll probably want to throw in puppy training.
 Phew, that adds up quickly!
 The outpouring of money does slow down after getting your dog up to date and your household ready for him or her.
 But it still continues to cost you a chunk of change every year.
 And don’t forget that the costs will go up again as the animal ages, so you’ll need to figure out how much you want to spend as time goes on.

 Cats typically cost less than dogs and don’t need you to do as much for them.
-However, keep in mind, they usually outlive dogs and so the money will even out since you might be caring for them for several more years beyond what you might for a dog.
+However, keep in mind that they usually outlive dogs so the money will even out since you might be caring for them for several more years beyond what you might for a dog.

 But that doesn’t mean having a purring cat on your lap isn’t a good idea.
 Cats can make great companions too.
 It’s just a good idea to do yourself a favour and think about all the costs related to a cat before you head out to a shelter and pick one out.